 An SVG is basically a 3-D image that you can easily bring to life with a cutter.
 You will never have to trace an SVG file.

 Already feeling a little over your head?

-Take one step back and head over here where I share exactly step by step, how to open an SVG file in your cutting software.
+Take one step back and head over our post about how to open an SVG file, where I share exactly step-by-step how to open an SVG file in your cutting software.

 It’s not as scary as it sounds.
 Promise!